Yaya-Cout/Upsilon-Workshop/public/assets/legal/privacy.md

 ---
 title: Privacy Policy
 author: Upsilon Workshop team
-date: 28 October 2023
+date: October 28, 2023
 ---

-Effective date: 28 October 2023
+Effective date: October 28, 2023

 At Upsilon Workshop, we are committed to protecting your privacy.
-This Privacy Policy explains our privacy practices for Upsilon Workshop website and services (the "Service").
+This Privacy Policy explains our privacy practices for the Upsilon Workshop website and services (the "Service").
 It describes the ways your personal information and data is collected and used through our designated websites, and the options available to you regarding our use of your personal information and how you can access and update this information.

-In short, we doesn't use your data for anything else than providing you the Service.
-We don't sell your data to third parties, we don't use your data for advertising, we don't use your data for analytics.
+In short, we don't use your data for anything other than providing you the Service.
+We don't sell your data to third parties, and we don't use your data for advertising, we don't use your data for analytics.
 Everything is pruned after 3 months at the maximum.

 ## Preface